 Outdoor Gardens

 Landscape architect Cornelia Hahn Oberlander worked with Moshe Safdie to create the National Gallery’s indoor and outdoor gardens.
 Her inspiration for the taiga garden on the southeast side, with its severe northern beauty and muted colours, came from A.Y.
 Jackson’s painting Terre Sauvage.
 On the northeast side, a sunken garden of 12 flowering crab-apple trees is surrounded by the living rock into which the building is set.
-The public walkway next to the sunken garden leads to a path that zigzags up the hill toward Nepean Point.
+The public walkway next to the sunken garden leads to a path that zigzags up the hill toward Kìwekì Point (formerly Nepean Point).